Expunction in Criminal Traffic Offenses

 You must first file petition documents with the local court.
 If the case involved an arrest, you might have to wait to request an expunction until a certain period of time has passed.
 For Class C misdemeanors where you were not also charged with a felony, the time period is 180 days according to the Texas Code of Criminal Procedure Section 55.01.(a)(2)(A)(i)(a).

-The Expunction Hearing
+The Expungement Hearing

-If the court agrees to hear your expunction petition, the court will schedule a hearing and summon the state or county’s legal team (the “respondents”) to appear.
+If the court agrees to hear your expungement petition, the court will schedule a hearing and summon the state or county’s legal team (the “respondents”) to appear.
 Depending on the case, you may appear at this hearing with your attorney, or the attorney may appear on your behalf.
 You and your attorney will bring an unsigned copy of an expunction order to the hearing.
 This document is a formal court order that allows your expunction once a judge signs it.

-The Expunction
+The Expungement

 If the judge is satisfied that you meet the qualifications for expunction, they will sign the expunction order, and you can submit it to the court clerk.
-The clerk will make copies of the expunction order and provide them to any relevant law enforcement agencies.
+The clerk will make copies of the expunction order and provide them to relevant law enforcement agencies.
 These agencies must destroy items and records relating to the case or return them to the local court for destruction.

 - Investigating the circumstances of your traffic violation to determine your eligibility